 How to Qualify for Transactional Funding

-While transactional funding can be effective, you’ll need to qualify for these deals in order to take advantage of them.
+While transactional funding can be effective, you’ll need to qualify for these deals to take advantage of them.
 Generally, you’ll need:

 An end buyer contract that proves the end buyer’s funds are present to convince the transactional lenders that the deal can go through ASAP